When you’re just starting out as an aquarist trying to maintain the condition of your aquarium can be challenging.

 Using Too Many Chemicals

-One of the worst things you can do to your aquarium is flood it with unnecessary chemicals.
+One of the worst things you can do to your aquarium is flooding it with unnecessary chemicals.

 First of all you shouldn’t use Algaecides as prevention; you should only use them when you have an algae outbreak.